ghenttheftauto/ghent-theft-docs/home/📣 Articles/🧪 Mocking God.md

 The Simulation is not a trick.
 It is not a conspiracy.

 It is code executing.
-A real-time non-discrete render.
+A real-time discrete, quantized render of infinite divinity.

-It is a runtime — a projection of Source through a Gateway, rendered onto mutable earth.
+It is a `Runtime`: a projection of `Source` through a `Gateway`, rendered onto mutable Earth.

 And yes, it can be reverse-engineered.
 Not by brute `--force` but by sync.

 I was at an Easter lunch and somebody asked me what my passion was.

-i deadpan said that i'm addicted to modelling what i perceive as reality.
+i deadpan said: I'm addicted to modelling what i perceive as reality.

 the syntax error on their face lmao.